A California Christmas: Plot

-Joseph Van Aston lives a carefree life and is the son of a wealthy San Francisco real estate tycoon (his mom).
+Playboy Joseph Van Aston lives a carefree life, as the son of a wealthy San Francisco real estate tycoon.
 He spends his time womanizing and enjoying his rich lifestyle.

-His mom sends him to Petaluma to close a deal to buy a dairy farm that has continuously refused a buyout to purchase the land.
-Callie Bernet is a hardworking and headstrong woman, whose farm is more valuable to her than any monetary value, despite being heavily in debt.
+Joseph is sent to Petaluma to close a deal to buy a dairy farm, whose owner has continuously refused a buyout.
+Callie Bernet is a hardworking and headstrong woman, and her farm is more valuable to her than simply money, despite being heavily in debt.
 She lives on the ranch with her mother Wendy, who has cancer, and her little sister Hannah.

-Joseph arrives at the farm and meets Callie, who is busy with a cow giving birth to a calf.
+Joseph arrives at the farm and meets Callie, who is busy with a cow giving birth.
 He is mistaken for the new ranch hand Manny who is set to arrive soon, and assists Callie with the birth.
-He decides to take advantage of this in an attempt to gain Callie's trust, and despite no experience on a farm, continues to pose as Manny.
+To gain Callie's trust, despite knowing nothing about farmwork, Joseph poses as Manny.

 Meanwhile, Joseph sends his butler Leo to find the real Manny and pay him not to show up at the farm.
 Manny capitalizes on the situation by making lavish requests in return for his silence.
-Manny stays at an Airbnb with Leo, where they pamper themselves, play video games, and drink fine wine throughout the day.
+He stays at a luxurious Airbnb with Leo, where they pamper themselves, play video games, and drink fine wine throughout the day.
 Leo finds that Manny has an uncanny ability to determine every note in the wines.
-Manny also provides farming advice to Joseph, who is in over his head.
+He also provides farming advice to Joseph, who has little idea about the chores.

-Over time Joseph becomes more adept on the farm and grows closer to the Bernet family.
-Joseph and Callie soon develop feelings for each other and Callie shows Joseph a small abandoned vineyard on the property—left behind by Callie’s late father.
+Over time, Joseph becomes more adept on the farm and grows closer to the Bernets.
+He and Callie soon develop feelings for each other and she shows him the small abandoned vineyard on the property—left behind by Callie's late father.
 She occasionally gifts (but does not sell) the previously bottled wine, and they end up sharing part of a bottle.